Intelligent-Silicon/Windows11-PerformanceTips/README.md

 ### Ultimate Performance

-This Power Configuration speeds up the cpu.
+This Power Configuration keeps things active/awake for longer, so the lag experienced whilst parts of the computer come alive, is removed.
+Adjusting the CPU Quantum below will give the best Desktop Experience though.

 Powershell run as Administrator